BaixuanLi/MBTI-for-LLMs/README.md

 # 👨‍⚕️ MBTI-type questionnaire (simplified) for LLMs 🦙

 📢 This is a **simplified MBTI-type questionnaire** designed to test LLMs.
+After completing the questionnaire, tally the responses and take the most frequent result from each category (I:E, N:S, F:T, J:P) by running `get_result.py`.

 🛎️ This repository now supports: **English** (en), **Chinese** (zh).